 It is wise to speak to your dentist for specific recommendations based on your past dental history, but as a guide the following tips can be a worthwhile beginning:

 Brush Regularly – Aim to brush your teeth for 2-3 minutes, at least twice a day.
 Brushing after any late-night snacking, sugary foods or bouts of morning sickness can also prove beneficial.

 Use Alcohol-Free Mouthwash – Many standard mouthwashes merely mask the smell, and contain alcohol which can actually dry out the mouth.
-The end result is that some mouth washes may actually do more harm than good.
-A good quality anti-bacterial mouth rinse like this one will not help to reduce dry mouth syndrome, but can also fight the bacteria which cause bad breath.
+The end result is that some mouthwashes may actually do more harm than good.
+A good quality mouth rinse like this one will not help to reduce dry mouth syndrome, but can also help remove the bacteria which cause bad breath.

 Clean Your Tongue – The sulphur-producing bacteria which can lead to bad breath are most commonly experienced in the tongue.
-Investing time in cleaning your tongue thoroughly can also help to reduce the effects of bad breath in pregnancy.
+Investing time to clean your tongue thoroughly can also help to reduce the effects of bad breath in pregnancy.

 Maintain Frequent Dentist Visits

-Due to the increased likelihood of periodontal disease and tooth decay in pregnancy regular check-ups at your dentist are recommended.
+Due to the increased likelihood of oral health issues and tooth decay in pregnancy, regular check-ups at your dentist are recommended.
 An experienced dentist will be able to identify the early signs of any problems and suggest clinically-effective solutions.

 Drink Plenty of Fluids